sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 2. Paste the following code snippet in the **services.cds** file:

     ```js
-    using { sap.capire.incidents as my } from '../db/schema';
+    using {sap.capire.incidents as my} from '../db/schema';

     /**
      * Service used by support personell, i.e. the incidents' 'processors'.
      */
     service ProcessorService {
         entity Incidents as projection on my.Incidents;

         @readonly
         entity Customers as projection on my.Customers;
     }

     /**
      * Service used by administrators to manage customers and incidents.
      */
     service AdminService {
         entity Customers as projection on my.Customers;
         entity Incidents as projection on my.Incidents;
     }
     ```

 This time, the CAP server reacted with additional output: